VT007

 My Athlete’s Foot Story

-Then for 25 years, I have been fighting my athlete's foot.
+Thereafter, for 25 years, I have been fighting my athlete's foot.

 Every summer, I have to use all kinds of anti-fungus medicine to control the growth of blisters on my feet.